The Bedside Crib:

 Bouncy Baby Bonuses of the Bedside Crib

-- Research has shown that co-sleeping is associated with SIDS prevention.
-According to the National SIDS Alliance, of the 2,700 SIDS deaths each year in the USA, the vast majority occur when the baby is sleeping alone in a crib.
+Research has shown that co-sleeping is associated with SIDS prevention.
+According to the National SIDS Alliance, of the 2,700 SIDS deaths each year in the USA, the vast majority occur when the baby is sleeping alone in a crib in the baby nursery.

 While there have been incidences of entrapment, smothering and suffocation when baby sleeps in the same bed as the parents, leading authorities such as Dr. Sears and Dr. Jay Gordon believe that these deaths could have been prevented by the use of safe co-sleeping practices.